Capital as a Force for Good: session 3

-- What is working well in driving capital and innovation towards solutions that make a difference to the sustainable development goals and a broader transition to a sustainable digital future?
+- What is working well in driving capital and innovation towards solutions that make a difference to the SDGs and a broader transition to a sustainable digital future?

 - What are the barriers and changes required to unlock the flow of capital to address the world’s most pressing challenge?

 - Ms. Marisa Drew, Chief Sustainability Officer, Credit Suisse

 - Mr. Richard Lacaille, Executive Vice President ESG, State Street